ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 Visit the [Metascape website here](https://metascape.org/gp/index.html#/main/step1).

 > ## Important note
-> Metascape is restricted to 3000 genes so you will have to split our big list first into chuncks less < 3000 genes.
+> Metascape is restricted to 3000 genes so you will have to split your big list first into chunks < 3000 genes.
 > ~~~
 > pos_diff_genes = diff_genes %>% filter(log2FoldChange > 0)
 > ~~~